 Periodontal disease is a mild to serious infection that – if left untreated – attacks healthy gums, teeth, and supporting bone structures.
 Periodontal disease is one of the chief concerns for any dentist, including Dr. Bakhtyari, due to the fact that the disease begins with the build-up of plaque (a sticky film of bacteria-causing food debris and saliva) that easily becomes calculus (tartar) on the surfaces of the teeth.

-Regular brushing, flossing, and dental visits will help you keep a beautiful smile that is largely free from plaque build-up and calculus.
-However, when these plaque and tartar elements are not prevented, treated, and removed, they begin to negatively impact the gums and bone that surround the structure of the teeth – leading to the onset of periodontal disease.
+Regular brushing, flossing, and dental visits will help you maintain a beautiful smile that is largely free from plaque build-up and calculus.
+However, when these plaque and tartar elements are not prevented, treated, and removed, they begin to negatively impact the gums and bone that surround the structure of the teeth, leading to the onset of periodontal disease.

 To ward off the signs and symptoms of periodontal disease, Dr. Bakhtyari recommends good oral hygiene, a balanced diet, and regular dental visits.
 If you have concerns, please speak to Dr. Bakhtyari or one of our hygienists about treatment during your next consultation.

 Periodontal Disease Diagnosis

 Discovering the presence of periodontal disease as early as possible is a top priority for our doctors and staff.
 During every regular checkup, our team will perform a periodontal probing in order to determine the depth of space between your teeth and your gums.
 This process is quick, comfortable, and very informative.

 Once we’ve determined that periodontal disease is present in your smile, treatment will need to proceed as soon as possible.
 Our goal is to alleviate your symptoms, revitalize your oral health, and prevent any further damage that could befall your teeth and gums.
 In-depth cleanings are available for advanced cases, and they will effectively remove plaque and calculus (tartar) from the gum line.